Fake PayPal 800-948-7480 Scam Email (Penny Scam) – Do NOT Call This Number| IT Support & Computer Repair | Houston Tech Guys

 Houston Tech Guys

-• 11 hours ago
+• Mar 11

-• 3 min read
+• 4 min read

-Houston Tech Guys recently received a PayPal scam email showing a $0.01 “test” deposit from someone named “Madison Schwering.”
-Hidden inside the message was a phone number claiming to be PayPal Customer Care: 800-948-7480.
+Hidden inside the message is a phone number claiming to be PayPal Customer Care: +1 800-948-7480

 This number is NOT PayPal.

 The message tries to trick people into calling the number so scammers can gain access to their PayPal account, email, or computer.
-Houston residents and businesses should ignore this message completely and never call numbers listed inside suspicious emails.
+Houston residents and businesses should ignore this message completely and never call the numbers listed inside suspicious emails.

 Below is exactly how this scam works and how to protect yourself.

 The scam email looks like a normal PayPal notification.
-It claims someone sent you a small payment — usually $0.01 — and includes a message saying you should call PayPal Customer Care if you did not authorize the transaction.
+It claims someone sent you a small payment—usually $0.01, and includes a message saying you should call PayPal Customer Care if you did not authorize the transaction.

 Example message:

 “Note from Madison Schwering: You received this email because your PayPal account processed a payment you did not authorize.
 PayPal Customer Care at +1 (800) 948-7480.
-Contact Customer Care at 1 (800) 948-7480 and request a secure refund.
-Goodbye.”

-The message is designed to create panic so people immediately call the number.
+The message is designed to create panic, so people immediately call the number.

 But the number goes directly to scammers pretending to be PayPal support.